rharper2/Juqst.jl/README.md

 The exampleNotebooks directory contains, suprisingly enough, some sample notebooks that show how to work this.
 They assume IJulia.
 The one that shows how to use the Stabiliser mechanisms and plotting functions is called "A stabiliser run through".
 It is probably worth running that one early.

-While you are able to view them on github, the latex rendering of printed arrays doesn't appear to work with the github viewer, so they might be a bit difficult to read on github.
+While you are able to view the notebooks on github, the latex rendering of printed arrays doesn't appear to work with the github viewer, so they might be a bit difficult to read on github.
 If you download them and look at them through Jupyter they should render fine.
-The one that shows how to use the stabiliser mechanisms and plotting functions is called "A stabiliser run through".
-It is probably worth running that one early if you are interested in the Stabiliser part of this package.
+As mentioned above the workbook "A stabiliser run through" goes though the stabiliser mechanisms and plotting functions and is probably worth looking at if you are interested in the Stabiliser part of this package.

 ## Package Aims